 - Most commonly: Infliximab, which has the most robust data.

 - Laser surgery has been used in treating disfiguring skin plaques and lupus pernio.

 How serious is sarcoidosis and what is the prognosis?

-Cutaneous sarcoidosis usually has a prolonged course.
-Papules and nodules tend to resolve over months or years, whilst plaques may be more resistant.
-Lupus pernio is often present in patients with chronic fibrotic sarcoidosis and is associated with involvement of the upper respiratory tract, advanced lung fibrosis, bone cysts and eye disease.
+Cutaneous sarcoidosis usually has a more prolonged course.
+Papules and nodules tend to resolve over months or years.
+Plaques may be more resistant.
+Lupus pernio is often present in patients with chronic sarcoidosis and is associated with involvement of the upper respiratory tract, advanced lung fibrosis, bone cysts, and eye disease.

 Factors associated with poor prognosis include: ethnicity (particularly African American and Afro Caribbean origins), age over 40 years at presentation, lupus pernio, chronic uveitis, CNS involvement, cardiac involvement, severe hypercalcemia, nephrocalcinosis, and radiographic stages III and IV.

 In Western countries, most sarcoidosis deaths are due to advanced pulmonary fibrosis leading to respiratory failure and/or pulmonary hypertension and less commonly, cardiac and CNS sarcoidosis or portal hypertension.
 In addition to treatment-related mortality, less common causes of death include lymphoma and haemoptysis due to mycetoma.